DNS-Accountants

 Annual accounts are also referred to as ‘company accounts’, ‘statutory accounts’, or ‘financial statements’.

-Your accounts will show your company’s financial activity over a set period - normally 12 months.
-They should contain comprehensive information about a company’s transactions, operating performance, and financial position at the end of its financial year.
+Your accounts will show your company’s financial activity over a set period, normally 12 months.
+They should contain information about a company’s transactions, operating performance, and financial position at the end of its financial year.

-No, you don’t legally need an accountant, you can choose to complete your own accounts, which can include preparing and filing your accounts, your company tax return and other documents needed to be sent to Companies House after your company’s financial year end.
+No, you don’t legally need an accountant.
+You can choose to complete your own accounts, which include preparing and filing your limited company accounts, your company tax return, and other required documents after the financial year-end.

-• Anyone entitled to attend annual general meetings.
+• Anyone is entitled to attend annual general meetings

-Small limited companies and micro entities are not usually required to prepare full accounts for Companies House.
-They can file abridged accounts (also known as abbreviated accounts) which are a much simpler summarised version of the full accounts.
+Small limited companies and micro-entities are not usually required to prepare full limited company accounts for Companies House.
+Instead, they can file abridged accounts, which are a summarised version.

 You must meet at least 2 of the following: